Are wives partly to blame for hindering communication in marriage?

 Eventually (thank God for eventualys!), it began to dawn on me;

-- Insisting that someone ups their personality might push them in the opposite direction.
+- Insisting that someone ups their personality will likely push them in the opposite direction.

 - Making a big deal about a husband’s ‘handicap’ might not get you what you want.
-You might be right all the way to the moon and back but unless you ask right, you are simply not going to get it.
+You might be right to the the moon and back but unless you ask right, you are simply not going to get it.
+(Same thing with us girls!)

 Was I right to ask for what I felt I needed?
 Of course!
 Were our mentors right in making certain expectations known?
 Absolutely.
 Did my husband have an issue to overcome?
-Oh yes!
-(Update, he eventually overcame it!)
+Oh yes he did!

 But guess who needed to change first?
 Me!
 Because I was the one who was angry and frustrated most of the time.